Izurii/Lenovo-Y720-KB-Led-Controller/libs/led/README.md

 ![image](https://user-images.githubusercontent.com/46232520/147997210-f647478f-40dc-43fb-a7d7-70162249e486.png)

-That's looking promising, we have a call to the `stringValidation` we renamed earlier and the `HidSetFeature_thing`, so after the payload is sent the driver sent something more.
+That's looking promising, we have a call to the `stringValidation` we renamed earlier and the `HidSetFeature_thing`, so after the payload is sent the driver send something more.
 Before we go any further, let's just take a peek of the fifth xref.

-At the beginning of the function `sub_180027D90` (fifth xref) we have a call to the function `sub_180028DD0`, after this we have some debug logging thing and at the end we have the call for the function `SetLedStatus`, so no call to the `sub_180028810`.
-So we just need to see the function `sub_180028DD0`:
+At the beginning of the function `sub_180027D90` (fifth xref) we have a call to the function `sub_180028DD0`, after this we have some debug logging thing and at the end we have the call for the function `SetLedStatus`, so no call to the `sub_180028810` that we found in the others xrefs.
+So we just need to see the function `sub_180028DD0` to completely discard the fifth xref:

 ![image](https://user-images.githubusercontent.com/46232520/147997630-54ce1ccd-f4eb-4995-91e7-826bd9b00ab7.png)

-I did check all things I could see in this function and I could not see anything that caught my eyes, just a bunch of windows registry things, so let's go back to `sub_180028810`.
+I did check all things I could see in this function and I could not see anything that caught my attention, just a bunch of windows registry things, so let's go back to `sub_180028810` that we found before.

 Let's decode what's is being sent to function `HidSetFeature_thing` and if possible, code into our prototype.